lhrotnes/rm/README.md

-RM - Riksmedia monitor
+RM - Riksmedia monitor.
 Small Java application for monitoring Riksmedia ads on Aftenposten no.
-Full doc. is located in confluence.(SND)
+Full doc. is located in confluence (SND).
 ------

 Project creation: